Valdes-Tresanco-MS/gmx_MMPBSA/docs/analyzer.md

 ## Overview
 `gmx_MMPBSA_ana` is a simple but powerful analysis tool.
 It is mainly focused on providing a fast, easy and efficient access to different graphics according to the analysis (**Figure 1**).
-The tool has been optimized to work with a large number of charts, even more than you can review ([Check this section to learn about the potential of `gmx_MMPBSA_ana`](#gmx_mmpbsa_ana-under-pressure)).
+The tool has been optimized to work with many charts, even more than you can review ([Check this section to learn about the potential of `gmx_MMPBSA_ana`](#gmx_mmpbsa_ana-under-pressure)).

 <figure markdown="1">